Stable BDF time discretization of BGN-based parametric finite element methods for geometric flows: High-order in time, BGN-based algorithms

 Now we are ready to present our BGN/BDF$k$ schemes.
 Throughout all the algorithms, we always use $\Gamma^m$ and $\widetilde{\Gamma}^m$ to represent the polygon described by the vector functions $\bX^m, \widetilde{\bX}^m\in [V^h]^2$, respectively.

 \begin{remark} Similar approach can be utilized to construct BGN/BDF5 and BGN/BDF6 algorithms, but for the sake of brevity, we omit the details here. \end{remark}

 It is worth noting that the classical first-order BGN scheme exhibits favorable properties in terms of mesh distribution.
-As observed in \cite{BGN07B,BGN08B}, the nodes are moved tangentially, resulting in eventual equidistribution in practice.
-Furthermore, it has been shown that equal mesh distribution occurs when the solution reaches its equilibrium \cite{BGN20,Zhao-Jiang-Bao2021}.
+As observed in \cite{BGN07B,BGN08B}, the node points are moved tangentially, resulting in eventual equidistribution in practice.
+Furthermore, it has been demonstrated in previous studies \cite{BGN20,Zhao-Jiang-Bao2021} that the mesh will eventually become evenly distributed if the solution has an equilibrium state.
 In other words, the mesh becomes asymptotically equidistributed when the solution has a non-degenerate equilibrium, such as in the case of area-preserving curve shortening flow or surface diffusion.
 Additionally, recent discoveries have highlighted the significant role of BGN1 scheme in improving mesh quality when implementing a second-order BGN-type Crank-Nicolson leap-frog scheme occasionally \cite{Jiang23B}.
-It is worth emphasizing that BGN1 scheme is utilized at every step of the mentioned BDF$k$ algorithms, offering great promise in ensuring favorable mesh distribution(cf. Section 4) and and preventing mesh distortion or numerically induced self-intersections.
+It is worth emphasizing that BGN1 scheme is utilized at every step of the mentioned BDF$k$ algorithms, offering great promise in ensuring favorable mesh distribution(cf. Section 4) and preventing mesh distortion or numerically induced self-intersections.